Home Visions

 Snodgrass Mill Snodgrass Mill Snodgrass Mill Snodgrass Mill Snodgrass Mill

-Datums respect the precedent of 220 Broomielaw (currently placed on hold, Kenmore have opportunity to steal a march on their rivals), generating a visually harmonious streetfront punctuated by tower element.
+Datums respect the precedent of 220 Broomielaw (since cancelled), generating a visually harmonious streetfront punctuated by tower element.
 Prescribing to international modernism each 4 square block extrapolates the city grid to riverfront by maximising floorplates at keen build cost.
 The bulk of the hotel is broken by a courtyard form in a manner not dissimilar to Holiday Inn, fortunately the over bearing mass of the former is enlivened here by double height foyer pods and the presence of a glazed tower.
 Definition is provided by a prominent lattice banding of curtain wall glazing delineated by a spectacular double height pinnacle establishing a further irridescent lantern for Glasgow's growing crown, allowing guests to soak up a growing downtown atmosphere.

 Snodgrass Mill 236 Broomielaw 236 Broomielaw